 If you are the executor named in the individual’s will then you will be granted legal rights to sell the property.

-How the probate process works
+How does probate process work

 If you are a seller or a buyer of a probate property it is useful to know how the probate process works.

-Whoever is named as an executor in the will of the deceased can apply for a legal document called a ‘grant of probate’.
+Whoever is named as an executor in the will of the deceased can apply for a legal document called a ‘Grant of Probate’.

 If the deceased person did not leave a will the process is instead known as obtaining a grant of letters of administration (similar to probate).